ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 #### Model log files {: .no-toc }

-While the model is running, _payu_ saves the model standard output and error streams in the `access-om3.out` and `access-om3.err` files inside the _control_ directory, respectively.<br>
+While the model is running, the model standard output and error streams are saved in the `access-om3.out` and `access-om3.err` files inside the _control_ directory.
-You can examine the contents of these files to check on the status of a run as it progresses (or after a failed run has completed).
+The contents of these files show the status of a run as it progresses (or after a failed run has completed).

 !!! warning
     At the end of a successful run these log files are archived to the `archive` directory and will no longer be found in the _control_ directory.
 If they remain in the _control_ directory after the PBS job for a run has completed it means the run has failed.